 Family-based treatment is another important part of anorexia recover, particularly for teens and adolescents.
 This approach incorporates parents into treatment, creating a greater sense of understanding for the illness among all family members, and a stronger support network for the client.

-After completing inpatient treatment, aftercare is an important part of transitioning toward lifelong recovery.
-Aftercare typically includes ongoing medical checkups to ensure physical recovery continues, as well as ongoing therapy sessions and nutritional education.
+It is also important to seek a facility with a comprehensive aftercare program.
+Aftercare refers to the transition process from treatment to ongoing recovery in everyday life.
+It may include medical checkups to ensure physical recovery continues, as well as ongoing therapy sessions, nutritional education and addiction recovery support.
 Group therapy with others in recovery is also beneficial.
-The best combination of treatments is unique to each individual, so it is important to seek personalized care.
+The best combination of treatments is unique to each individual.